ivanbgd/stock-trading-cli-with-async-streams/README.md

     - For chunk size equal 2 or 10, it is around `1.5` s.
     - For chunk size equal 128, it rises to over `13` s!
-- Thanks to the fact that the calculations performed on the data are not super-intensive, we can conclude that `async/await` can be fast enough, even though it's mostly meant for I/O.
+- Thanks to the fact that the calculations performed on the data are not super-intensive, we can conclude that `async/await` can be fast enough, even though it's generally mostly meant for I/O.
     - Namely, the calculations are light, and we are doing a lot of them frequently.
       We have around 500 symbols and several calculations per symbol.
       The data-fetching and data-processing functions are all asynchronous.
       We can conclude that scheduling a lot of lightweight async tasks on a loop can increase efficiency.
+    - Fetching data from a remote API is an I/O-bound task, so it is all in the relative ratio between fetching and processing of the data.
+    - It is probably the case that the I/O part dominates the CPU part in this application, and consequently the `async/await` paradigm is a good choice in this case.
 - We are using `async` streams for improved efficiency (`async` streaming on a schedule).
 - Unit tests are also asynchronous.

+### Asynchronous Multi-Threaded Implementation

 - Using the [rayon](https://crates.io/crates/rayon) crate for parallelization keeps execution time at around `2.5` seconds without chunking symbols.
     - We still use `futures::future::join_all(queries).await;` to join all tasks.